discourse/discourse/docs/INSTALL-cloud.md

 Create your new cloud server, for example [on DigitalOcean][do]:

-- The default of **the current supported LTS release of Ubuntu Server** works fine.
+- **Ubuntu Server LTS 18.04** works fine.
 At minimum, a 64-bit Linux OS with a modern kernel version is required.

 - The default of **1 GB** RAM works fine for small Discourse communities.
 We recommend 2 GB RAM for larger communities.